 Step one is to consult with a doctor before trying to diagnose yourself.
 There’s nothing to worry about.
 Treating Cannabinoid Hyperemesis Syndrome is similar to treating most spells of vomiting such as food poisoning.
 For instance, many people who have suffered from CHS have found relief by staying hydrated.
 Others have shown improvement from a hot shower or hot bath.
 Essentially, anything that will soothe your stomach after the vomiting stops will help you.
 Symptoms from Cannabinoid Hyperemesis Syndrome will eventually fade.
 However, you definitely need to consult with your medical marijuana doctor before continuing to smoke.

-Although doctors and researchers continue to study the affects and causes of Cannabinoid Hyperemesis Syndrome, more research is required to determine a suitable treatment for long-term relief from CHS while continuing to provide relief for initial condition that one uses medical marijuana.
-Still, doctors have determined that there is “no reliably effective treatment regimens for patients with CHS who refuse to discontinue cannabis use, including conventional antiemetics” (www.hindawi.com, 2016).
+Although doctors and researchers continue to study the effects and causes of Cannabinoid Hyperemesis Syndrome, more research is required to determine suitable treatment for long-term relief from CHS while continuing to provide relief for an initial condition that one uses medical marijuana.
+Still, doctors have determined that there are “no reliably effective treatment regimens for patients with CHS who refuse to discontinue cannabis use, including conventional antiemetics” (www.hindawi.com, 2016).

-For more information on Cannabinoid Hyperemesis Syndrome and its symptoms, visit MMJ Doctor in San Jose or San Francisco or download the ZenMD application for your smartphone to consult with a medical marijuana doctor online.
-As a MMJ Doctor patient, you have the option of consulting with an MMJ Doctor online to ask about CHS.
+For more information on Cannabinoid Hyperemesis Syndrome and its symptoms, visit MMJ Doctor in San Jose or San Francisco or book an appointment from your smartphone to consult with a medical marijuana doctor online.
+As an MMJ Doctor-patient, you have the option of consulting with an MMJ Doctor online to ask about CHS.

 Cannabinoid Hyperemesis References